Owen Lane

 Head of Visual Development & Founder

-In recent years, Olivia has had the opportunity to pass down her love for dance through teaching students form PreSchool to Grade 3 Level and has now completed her RAD’s Certificate for Ballet Teaching Studies.
+In recent years, Olivia has had the opportunity to pass down her love for dance through teaching students from PreSchool to Grade 3 Level and has now completed her RAD’s Certificate for Ballet Teaching Studies.
+In the meantime, she continues to create for the company through choreography, costumes and set and is a proud member of the MKDT team.

 Danielle Casey